 - If bundle EAS information included EAS bundle identifier, the ECS identifies all the EES(s) providing the same EAS bundle identifier.

-- If bundle EAS information includes a list of EASIDs, the ECS identifies the one or more EES which support all of the EASs within the same DNAI based on the EES DNAI information obtained in the EES profile.
+- If bundle EAS information includes a list of EASIDs, the ECS identifies the one or more EES which support all of the EASs within the same EDN based on the EES EDN information obtained in the EES profile.